 The financial statements have been prepared on a going concern basis.
-There is a net asset position of £262,479,000 (2019: £218,044,000).
+There is a net asset position of £391,630,000 (2020: £262,479,000).

-The directors are satisfied that it is the intention of Lloyds Banking Group plc that is subsidiaries, including the Company, will continue to have access to adequate liquidity and capital resources for the foreseeable future.
+The directors are satisfied that it is the intention of Lloyds Banking Group plc that its subsidiaries, including the Company, will continue to have access to adequate liquidity and capital resources for the foreseeable future, being a least 12 months from the date of approval of the financial statements.
 It has been confirmed that amounts due to group undertakings will not be called in the next 12 months.
 The financial statements have therefore been prepared on a going concern basis.